 When testing whether or not the stream you have is strong enough to power up your household, always remember that the water flow depends on seasons.
 It can be weaker or stronger in different portions of the year.
 Calculate the water flow in the weakest season, just to be safe.

-In the next few days I will post an additional article that teaches how to measure your water flow and estimate whether or not it meets your power needs.
+Please check out my article on off-grid hydropower that teaches how to measure your water flow and estimate whether or not it meets your power needs.

 If your off-grid lot’s topography and climate allow it, you can harness the wind power.
 An electrical system run by the wind power is eco-friendly and quite efficient.
 It saves you money in the long run, as well as keep providing electricity even during outages and blackouts.